sheep0x/anidown/README.md

 Don't worry.
 I'm working on dantalian.rb to turn it into a frontend of Anidown.
 So you can get your easy-to-use interactive downloader back within a month or so.

 ### This repo has multiple mirrors
-Anidown was originally hosted on Github.
+Anidown was originally hosted on [Github](https://github.com/sheep0x/anidown).
 But sadly, the mercurial-git package (Wheezy) doesn't work for me, so I have to put up with different SCMs.
 The local repo is managed by Mercurial, and Git is only used as a tool to upload/download files to/from Github.
 This weird approach not only required extra labors, but also made the commit history nonsense.

-Now the repo has moved to Bitbucket, but the Github is still updated for the conveniece of some people.
+Now the repo has moved to [Bitbucket](https://bitbucket.org/sheep0x/anidown), but the Github repo is still updated for the conveniece of some people.

 If you want to contribute, Mercurial+Bitbucket is of course recommended.
 However, if you don't want to set up a Bitbucket account just to submit a few changes, you can: